Nadira3/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond - sets the permission to the file hello 9-John_Doe - sets the mode of the file hello 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode
+8-James_Bond - sets the permission to the file hello 9-John_Doe - sets the mode of the file hello 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode 11-directories_permissions - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12-directory_permissions - creates a directory called my_dir with permissions 751 in the working directory.
+13-change_group - changes the group owner to school for the file hello